Calgary Coin & Antique Home Chinese Reference Guide Index

 S-1359, Reverse: blank.
 F $3.50 VF $6.00

-SECOND SERIES (AD 1644-1652).
-The reverse has only the mint in Chinese only.
-The character can occur either at the top or on the right side.
+The second series was issued from 1644 until 1652.
+The reverse has the mint mark only as a single Chinese character which can occur either at the top or on the right side.

 S-1363, "HO" (Honan mint) at the top.
 F $15.00 VF $25.00